XCOM 2 Analysis: War of the Chosen's Panic and Phobia mechanics

 In any event, while each of these enemies is individually on the uncommon side, they're collectively practically guaranteed to show up in any given mission.
 Fortunately, since it requires the enemy act, you can work around it to an extent by prioritizing taking out the relevant enemy types first... though ADVENT Priests have Sustain so I wouldn't count on being able to take them out without them having a chance to act.

 Soldier is guaranteed to lose Will and has a 100% chance of Panicking if Poisoned, which includes Panic, Berserk, Obsession, and Shattered.

 Like a lot of the phobias, your soldiers can get this completely at random, even if no Vipers are even present on a map.

-Just don't forget about it and have someone run through a Poison cloud from one of your own Gas Grenades in a crucial moment on the idea you'll clear it with your medical Specialist.
-Especially if the medical Specialist is the one with Fear of Poison.
+Just don't forget about it and have someone run through a Poison cloud from one of your own Gas Grenades in a crucial moment on the idea you'll immediately clear it with your medical Specialist.

 Fear of Fire/Pyrophobia